 I partnered with the product and creative teams to tame this fractured experience with conceptual and tactical solutions.

-Analog to digital delight
+From analog to digital delight

 Inspired by the treasure boxes of Chinese royalty, “Curio Design” was a design story I introduced to spark user-centered pathos for all digital projects.
 Though eons apart, the parallels in user experience between these containers and today’s personal devices was undeniable.